Compatibility of foodstuffs

 Because of these useful properties, many grain varieties have been raised to the highest possible ATI content, so that today this is many times the original amount.
 Thanks to the "natural" insecticide ATI, the modern high-performance varieties are more resistant to pests and yield more than the old varieties.
 In the meantime, hardly anyone cultivates the old varieties anymore.
 ATI has not only been crossed with wheat.
 The different types of grain can be crossed with each other.
 Spelt and other species often have ATI crosses as well.

-Now researchers have shown that ATI activates the innate immune defence in humans and probably causes intolerance reactions in this way [Junker et al. 2012; Mansueto et al. 2015].
-By the way, humans also digest their food with amylases and proteases.
+Researchers have now shown that ATI activates the innate immune defence in humans and probably causes intolerance reactions in this way [Junker et al. 2012; Mansueto et al. 2015].
+However, humans also digest their food with amylases and proteases.
 What effects does the inhibitory effect of ATI have on our digestive enzymes?
 Can undigested starch reach the large intestine?
 See also this document about the genetic defect HLA-B27 (in German) and its secondary diseases (Klebsiella miscolonisation, rheumatism, inflammation, irritable bowel syndrome, Crohn's disease, ...).

 The ATI varieties are usually the same as those bred for a high gluten content.
-Maybe this is why gluten was wrongly suspected for a long time?
+This may by why gluten is suspected as the culprit – incorrectly in some cases.
 It has also already been possible to use genetic engineering to make other crops insect-resistant thanks to ATI.
 As far as we know, they are not yet on the market because of certain "initial difficulties" (e.g. genetically modified ATI peas have proved toxic to mice in animal experiments), because of legal hurdles and because of the negative attitude of consumers.
 However, intensive research is being carried out and it is probably only a matter of time before genetic engineering and conventional breeding will give us a leap in development that will make it even more impossible to find out which of these many untested innovations are making us increasingly ill.

 How can ATI be avoided in nutrition?
 There is no need to declare on the product packaging which cereals have been used.
 Consumers are therefore unable to tell whether a product contains ATI cereals or not.
 The safest way is to switch to a gluten-free diet, as gluten-free foods certainly do not contain ATI cereals.
 Since the effect is dose-dependent, however, it is sometimes sufficient to simply eat less grain and prefer old varieties (spelt, emmer, einkorn).
 [Tilg 2013; Junker et al. 2012; Altenbach 2011; Prescott et al. 2005]